gkm2164/gkm2164.github.io/index.md

 ### Introduction
 * Highly motivated on desining, implementing and managing software to be safe and well resuable
-* Currently working with Go, Scala, Kotlin, Python, Java
+* Currently working with Go, Scala, Kotlin for server development
 * Interested in develop software with Functional Programming approach
 * "How to make good software?(in terms of safety, reusability, efficiency)", that's my main concern.
 * Interested in inspect user data.

 ### Currently Operating Services!
 * [Ben's URL Shortener](https://gben.me): This is for URL shortener.
-You can use this!
+Anyone can use this!
 (Scala, Akka HTTP, Angular TypeScript)
-* [For word study](https://eng.gyeongmin.co): I'm currently studying TOEFL and GRE.
+* [For word study](https://eng.gyeongmin.co): Words, Currently, studying TOEFL and GRE.
 (Scala, Akka HTTP, Angular TypeScript, Oxford Dictionary API)
 * [Wiki pages](https://docs.gyeongmin.co): I'm using my blog and wiki with Atlassian Confluence product.
 * [Repositories](https://vcs.gyeongmin.co): For my source code repository, Bitbucket is used.